GeorgeRNG/placetouch/README.md

 ## Use
 Open the folder in a terminal, and run
 `sudo python3 main.py`
-Move your finger to the far ends of your touchpad to calibrate
-You might want to disable the default touchpad in settings, the function key may or might not break this.
+Disable your touchpad in settings.